-Premiere Pro CS6: Moving Stuff
+Premiere Pro CS6: Moving Images and Effect Controls

 Adobe Premiere Pro CS6 changed a lot of things, but it didn’t change how Premiere moves images around.
 So, in this article, I want to explain how to use the tools in the Effect Controls panel to resize and move images.